gbote/CodePlatoon/curriculum/week-04/day4/http-ajax.md

 > There are strict rules about how applications can communicate with each other over the internet, known as a protocol.
 However, communication on the web is not defined by a single protocol, but by a stack of protocols, known as the OSI model.

 ### IP
 > The first protocol you should be aware of is IP, Internet Protocol.
 IP is concerned with WHERE a server is located on the internet.
 This location is described with a number called an IP address, which is similar to a physical address.
 Most of the world currently uses the fourth version of the IP protocol (IPv4), in which an IP address is a series of 4 numbers, separated by periods, like '192.0.2.1'.
 Whenever you type a domain name into your browser's url bar, your browser has to convert that into an IP address to know where to send the request.
-This is done using the Domain Name System (DNS), which will be covered more later.
+This is done using the Domain Name System (DNS).

 ### TCP
 > IP is only concerned with WHERE a server is, but not HOW to get there.
 TCP (transmission control protocol) provides reliable, ordered, and error-checked delivery of a stream of bytes between applications running on hosts communicating via an IP network.
 The reliability makes this protocol a little bit slower, since every single TCP connection actually requires multiple requests to initiate, known as a 3-way handshake.
 TCP was designed alongside IP, so they're often referred to together as TCP/IP.